How to Choose the right insulation material for your home?

 - Cellulose absorbs water and becomes heavy over time – high risk for cracks in the ceiling and drywall sagging.

 - Cellulose is probably the cheapest insulation material available today.

-To summarize, you can find many articles that will be for or against cellulose.
-At the end of the day, based on our experience, cellulose could be a good option for your attic because of the cheap price and the thermal benefits, however, when choosing this material make sure you are not allergic to ammonium sulfate and be ready to do some cleaning.
+Based on our experience, cellulose could be a good option for your attic because of the cheap price and the thermal benefits, however, when choosing this material make sure you are not allergic to ammonium sulfate and be ready to do some cleaning.